 When my second baby came into the world and latched permanently to my breast, I figured my oldest would have questions.
 But her being only 2 years and a month, she didn’t have questions—more like jealousy.
 It’s not like she could remember her own breastfeeding days so it wasn’t that.
 She just realized how many times it looked like mommy was cuddling the baby and not her (completely forgetting how she would spend almost every other second on my lap when the baby wasn’t eating).
 And when she found out the baby was getting milk all the time?
 Whoa tantrum.
 Milk is her favorite drink!

-So, if you’re expecting your second child and you’d like some tips on how to prepare them and explain breastfeeding, here are my suggestions:
+So, if you’re expecting your second child and you’d like some tips on how to prepare them and explaining breastfeeding to a child, here are my suggestions:

 Involve your oldest as much as you can: You’ll be feeding your newborn multiple times a day and your oldest might get jealous of all that special “cuddle” time his baby sister is getting.
 So while you nurse the baby, try to focus your attention on the oldest so he doesn’t feel left out.
 Sing songs with him, ask him to get you a burp rag or a snack, read him a book—anything that shows him you may be latched to the baby, but you’re attentive to him and want to keep playing, too.